 In 2013, the city started construction on the DART project, including adding center-aligned BRT lanes and world-class stations on Morogoro Road, one of the city’s main thoroughfares.
-Through this project, over 1,000 construction jobs have been created.
+Through this project, over 1,000 construction jobs were created.
 Perhaps most exciting is the fully dedicated BRT-only street which runs through Dar es Salaam’s city center.
-As a result, the project has the potential to reverse the city’s congestion problems, which currently make it all but impossible to access the city’s downtown by car.
+As a result, the project has the potential to reverse the city’s congestion problems, which previously made it all but impossible to access the city’s downtown by car.
 The project also faced the challenge of establishing bus operating companies and attracting investors.
 ITDP brought its first-hand experience at transforming the minibus taxi industry into shareholders in BRT operating companies from other cities, including Johannesburg and Cape Town.

-The project has breathed new life into Dar es Salaam and increase its economic competitiveness in the East Africa region.
+The project has breathed new life into Dar es Salaam and increased its economic competitiveness in the East Africa region.
 Government officials from across Africa are now traveling to Dar es Salaam to learn from the city’s success in implementing BRT.
 The DART BRT has dramatically reduced commute times for Dar es Salaam residents, who previously faced upwards of 4 hours stuck in traffic each day.
-The project also helped improve conditions for non-motorized transit in the city.
-Drawing on ITDP’s expertise in bicycle and pedestrian planning, the team has implemented high quality bicycle lanes parallel to the BRT corridor, as well as safe sidewalks and at-grade pedestrian crossings.
-This will provide a safe space for cyclists and pedestrians, helping to build a friendlier, more people-centric city.
+The project also helped improve conditions for non-motorised transport in the city.
+Drawing on ITDP’s expertise in bicycle and pedestrian planning, the team implemented high quality bicycle lanes parallel to the BRT corridor, as well as safe sidewalks and at-grade pedestrian crossings.
+This has provided a safe space for cyclists and pedestrians, helping to build a friendlier, more people-centric city.

 With Phase 1 complete and Phase 2 construction on the way, this project has the potential to be truly transformative, improving urban life in Tanzania and curbing the potential for sprawl.